Read the full post here: https://medium.com/melonport-blog/introduction-to-the-melon-governance-system-f6ff73c70eb0

 Ultimately, those three goals should have a long-term positive effect on the value of the MLN token.

-Melon Governance System 1.0
+watermelon Governance System 1.0

-When defining this governance model, our unique goal has been to think about what is best for the Melon protocol’s longevity, integrity and success, whilst keeping in mind the experimental aspect of this type of organization.
+When defining this governance model, our unique goal has been to think about what is best for the watermelon protocol’s longevity, integrity and success, whilst keeping in mind the experimental aspect of this type of organization.

 “Governance is hard, especially for decentralized protocols.
 Allowing a community to govern a protocol does not make it any easier”, Dean Eigenmann